Arctostaphylos uva-ursi: Uses

 Bearberry fruits and leaves are used by members of the Blackfeet Nation as food.
-While edible raw the fruits are fairly bland that way, but can be used to make jelly.
+While edible raw, the fruits are fairly bland that way, but can be used to make jelly.
 The berries were used as seasoning and cooked with meat.
 The young leaves can be made into tea.

 Teas and extracts of the leaves have been used in traditional medicine of First Nations people over centuries as urinary tract antiseptics, diuretics, and laxatives.
 In herbalism, leaf tea is used to treat urinary tract inflammation.
 Though thought to be an astringent or cure for sexually transmitted diseases, as of 2017, there was no high-quality evidence from clinical research that such treatments are effective or safe.

 Dried bearberry leaves are the main component in many traditional North American Native smoking mixes, known collectively as "kinnikinnick" (Algonquin for "smoking mixture") used especially among western First Nations, often including other herbs and sometimes tobacco.

-Native Americans also used the plant to make yellow dye.
+Indigenous peoples also used the plant to make yellow dye.

 There are several cultivars that are propagated for use as ornamental plants.
 It is an attractive year-round evergreen groundcover for gardens, and is useful for controlling erosion on hillsides and slopes due to its deep roots.
 It is tolerant of sun and dry soils, and is thus common groundcover in urban areas, in naturalized areas, and in native plant or rock gardens.
+As the seeds are difficult to germinate they are most often propagated using rooted stems.